 For younger children, we ask that parents be present during practices and ensure their players come ready for action with shin guards on, long hair pulled away from the face, and water bottle in hand.

 What will a game be like?

-Note: Fall Kindergarten (typically the first season) is the only important exception to this.
-Until the children understand the basic idea of the game, coach participation and encouragement on the field can accelerate their learning.... like playing in the back yard.
+Note: Pre-Kindergarten and Kindergarten are important exceptions to this general approach.
+Until children understand the basic idea of the game, coach participation and encouragement on the field can accelerate their learning... like playing in the back yard!

-Referees are our children, too.
-They are learning.
-They need encouragement and support.
-Please give it to them in the same way you would encourage your own team members and children.
-If you experience challenges with a referees, please contact the Referee Assignor, Pam Rockwell.
+Referees for home games are often local high school and junior high school students.
+Like the players, they are learning and they need our encouragement and support.
+Please do so in the same way you would encourage your own players and children.
+If you experience challenges with a referee, please contact the CCYS Referee Coordinator.